-Jean “Bessie” Barclay, daughter of a prominent attorney, found life for women in the early 1900s limiting and stifling.
+Jean “Bessie” Barclay, daughter of a prominent attorney, found life for women in the early 1900s stifling, instead opting for a “boy’s life.”
 Bucking conventional customs of the time, she frequently ran away from home as a teenager, disguised in male clothing.
 She claimed to be seeking a life of adventure, not one at the beck-and-call of men.

 In modern society, her fate would probably have been very different but in that time period, a woman wearing men’s clothing and taking on men’s jobs was unacceptable.
 By 1911, she found herself under a doctor’s knife to supposedly cure her penchant for thievery.

 “Police catch runaway girl,” declared the headline in the San Francisco Call, Dec.
 11, 1903.
 “Bessie Barclay was detained by City Marshal Johnson in (San Luis Obispo) upon arrival of the train from Los Angeles.”

 The detention request came from her father, attorney H.A.
 Barclay.

 “(Bessie) Barclay was made the guest of the marshal’s family.
 During the day, she made an attempt to escape, walking several miles on the railroad track.
 She was recaptured and now awaits the arrival of her father on tonight’s train.

 “Barclay admits she ran away from home and donned boy’s clothing, creating a sensation in her home city.
 She (denies) any wrongdoing (other) than to be adventuresome.”

 She made headlines again a few months later, found working on a road crew.